 The first step in the BioSpiritual process is to shift your awareness, “to notice” what it is you are carrying within your body – your “felt-sense” of what your body is holding in this moment.
 Depending upon circumstances, one can sometimes access this felt-sense directly.
 Most times, one needs to pause and clear one’s mind of all its distractions before one can become aware of the felt-sense within.

 It is no surprise, then, that the first Noticing sub-step in BioSpiritual Focusing is called “Checking In” or “Clearing a Space.”
-This step is the discipline is followed to set aside all issues and distractions the mind might be filled with.
+This step is the discipline followed to set aside all issues and distractions the mind might be filled with.
 You cannot focus with a mind full of distractions.
 This Noticing step parallels contemporary meditation practices.

 Once a place of spaciousness has been created, the next sub-step in Noticing is to shift one’s awareness within one’s body, especially into the torso area.
-As one does that, one goes within and asks the question “What in my body right now most wants my loving attention” and waits very patiently for a sensation, emotion, or feeling which may be at first murky before arising.
+As one does that, one goes within and asks the question “What in my body right now most wants my loving awareness” and waits very patiently for a sensation, emotion, or feeling which may be at first murky before arising.
 In time, a felt-sense will begin to form.
 This felt-sense is a manifestation of and the means by which your inner wisdom and awareness communicates in a way that you can experience.

 Next, as one becomes aware of the felt-sense, holding it with caring gentleness, one asks the question within: “Is it ok for me to be with this?”
 If the answer comes back “NO”, then the question ”Would it be ok to be with this at a distance?” is asked.
-If being at a distance is ok, then one, at a distance, rests with the felt-sense.
+If being at a distance is ok, then the focuser, at a distance, rests with the felt-sense.
 If the answer is still NO, then one rests with the felt-sense of the saying of the “NO” and lets that expand wider.

 When you pause and go within, the felt-sense, this manifestation of your inner bodily wisdom, will arise.
 As it is held, with a caring presence, symbols, images, memories or more sensations will come into your awareness.
 As they come into your awareness, you approach them with a simple curiosity, letting them unfold.
-You nurture the felt-sense by simply being with it as it opens.
+You nurture the felt-sense by simply being with it in a loving, compassionate way as it opens.
 This is the most challenging part of BioSpiritual Focusing because your mind will want to immediately jump in and analyze what you are sensing.
 The challenge is keeping your attention on how you are carrying this in your body rather than focusing on what you might think or analyze about it.

 As they unfold, some images or symbols arise and may create their own momentum.
 This is because the felt-sense is not an idea or concept.
 Your felt-senses are not fixed content but actual living experiences.
 Metaphorically we can say that felt-senses are not nouns, they are “verbs”.